When will my exam results be released?

-If you are unable to repeat your failed modules, you may choose to resit/resubmit in May/June of the next academic year and withdraw from the University in the intervening period.
-You would not receive tuition or support in the intervening period and accordingly, would not pay tuition nor resit fees.
+If you are unable to repeat your failed modules, you may choose to resit or resubmit in May/June of the next academic year.
+You would not be allowed to attend classes or receive tuition or support in the intervening period and accordingly, would not pay tuition fees.
 We recommend that you discuss this with your Division's Programmes Administration team to ensure that this is the best option for you.

 If you decide to resit or resubmit rather than repeat, please email your Division's Programme Administration team within ten days of your results being published.

 Referral as a penalised attempt means that you have been given the opportunity to undertake further assessment to try and retrieve the credit from any modules you have failed.

 The final module mark will be capped at the pass mark of 40% for undergraduate modules (modules at levels three to six) and 50% for postgraduate modules (modules at levels 7), which means that even if you achieve a result higher than this, your final module mark will still show as the pass mark on your transcript.

 Deferrals as an unpenalised attempt are offered where you have failed due to illness or other extenuating circumstances.
 The previous attempt will be disregarded and the resit attempt will be considered as if it was the first time that you had attempted the module.

 If you are sitting as for the first time, your final module mark will not be capped.

 If you are sitting for the second time (either submitting coursework or sitting an exam), the previous attempt will be disregarded and you will be permitted to retrieve the credits with a penalised mark, but without incurring a further reduction in the number of permitted attempts.